EvgSkv/logica/docs/index.md

 logic programming syntax when writing queries and pipelines to run on [BigQuery](https://cloud.google.com/bigquery).

-Logica compiles to StandardSQL and gives you access to the power of BigQuery engine with the convenience of logic programming syntax.
+Logica compiles to SQL and gives you access to the power of Google BigQuery engine with the convenience of logic programming syntax.
 This is useful because BigQuery is magnitudes more powerful than state of the art native logic programming engines.